-- Radiation safety glasses use clear glass lenses which have lead in them.
-Our radiation safety glasses have a 0.75mm lead equivalency, meaning they block x-rays as well as a 0.75mm sheet of pure lead.
+For protection against such risks, lead glasses are the ideal solution.
+With glass lenses that have lead in them, radiation safety glasses feature a 0.75mm lead equivalency, meaning they block x-rays as well as a 0.75mm sheet of pure lead.
 This is currently the standard for protection.